 If you blog, write articles, or are a content marketer, this post is for you.
-Pounding out content is a lot easier with a great writing platform is.
-Today, I want to introduce you to the platform I use everyday to create content.
-It’s called Site Content and it really is the ultimate writing and editing platform.
-Writing can be hard at times, and I need all the help I can get!
-That’s why I use Site Content, it makes writing easier and enjoyable.
+Pounding out content is a lot easier when you have a great writing editor on your team.
+I want to introduce you to the platform I use everyday to create content.
+It’s called Site Content, and it really is the ultimate writing and editing platform.
+Let’s face it – some days writing is just plain HARD.
+I don’t know about you, but I need all the help I can get.
+That’s why I use Site Content, it makes the writing process more doable.

 How To Use Templates

-This feature allows you to organize your posts and articles according to which website you’ll be publishing to, and is a great time-saving tool.
-If you only have one website, then this may not be applicable.
-If you have multiple websites, you’ll find this feature useful as you can organize your content according to its corresponding website.
-Or create any category you deem relevant, and save your content there.
-I find that creating content is more enjoyable if I an organizational system in place.
+This feature allows you to organize your posts and articles according to which of your websites you’ll be publishing to.
+It’s another great time-saving tool.
+If you only have one website, this may not be applicable.
+However, if you have multiple websites, you’ll find this feature useful because you can organize your content according to your corresponding websites.

-The image button allows you to upload images directly from your desktop or use existing images you have already imported.
-There’s also a drag and drop feature that makes adding images quick and easy.
 Adding affiliate links in Site Content is a cinch.
-Press the link button in the editor, and add your target URL.
-You’ll even have access to your existing content, as seen in the drop down menu, in case you want to link to any of your previous posts.
-This saves time as you don’t have to go hunting for your desired URL in another window.
+Simply click the link button in the editor and add your target URL.
+You can access your existing content, which you’ll be able to view in the drop down menu.
+This feature is handy if you want to link to any of your previous posts, which saves time because you don’t have to go hunting for your desired URL in another window.

-Be sure and use keywords in your title and headings, which is necessary for SEO.
-You’ll need the awesome Jaaxy keyword tool for optimal keyword research.
 Site Content has an awesome spelling and grammar checker, along with content structure analysis, and vocabulary enhancement suggestions.
-You can also bold or italicize blocks of text, underline headings as I have done throughout this post, and use ordered or an unordered lists that look like this:
+You can also bold or italicize blocks of text, underline headings as I’ve done throughout this post, and use ordered or unordered lists that look like this: